Career Guidance

 Our Careers Practitioner

-Stacey Edmonds is in school most Thursdays and Fridays and is available to students and parents for career information, advice and guidance.
+Our Careers Practitioner is in school every week and is available to students for career information, advice and guidance.

-Stacey is our Careers Practitioner here at the Academy.
-Stacey has over 18 years of experience working with children and young people in the Hampshire area and can help students with information, advice, and guidance (IAG) on:
+Our Careers Practitioner has experience working with children and young people in the Hampshire area and can help students with information, advice, and guidance (IAG) on:

 Students